Aaryyan777/Physics-Informed-Transformer/README.md

 ### 3.2.
 Pillar 2: The `OptimizedPowerTransformer`

 To interpret the sequential data from our generator, we designed a streamlined Transformer model.
-The Transformer's **self-attention mechanism** can weigh the importance of all time-steps simultaneously, making it exceptionally good at capturing complex temporal patterns.
+The Transformer's **Self-Attention Mechanism** can weigh the importance of all time-steps simultaneously, making it exceptionally good at capturing complex temporal patterns.

 #### Code Breakdown: